shaddamciv/sonicoffai/README.md

 The frontend is used for non developers to quickly setup and get it running.

+!!
+Note this repo is meant to run on a local machine and not for server - client purposes.

 ## Installation
 Steps

-1. Fork this repo into your local
+1. Fork this repo into your laptop
 2. Install python 3.11 and poetry
 3. cd ZerePy
 4. Run Backend - ```poetry run python main.py --server```